 The Undertaking is exposed to underwriting, market, credit, liquidity and operational risk.
-Overall, the risk profile remained relatively stable over the year.
+Overall, the risk profile reduced over the year due to the extension of the ALICO reinsurance treaty to include Portugal and France business.

 Underwriting risk refers to fluctuations in the timing, frequency and severity of insured events relative to the expectations of the Undertaking at the time of underwriting, arising as a consequence of writing business where financial outgo depends upon loss of employment and lapse experience.
 Underwriting risks are primarily mitigated through reinsurance, diversification and through limits and guidelines which are monitored by the Product Management Committee (PMC).